liborty/TokenCrypt/README.md

 Caution is to be exercised when using the -c option, as any files inadvertently deleted from indir will then be removed from the archive as well.
 Option `-c` has been made explicit and separate from `-u` deliberately.
 Thus using `-u` alone is the *cautious updating mode*, which never deletes from the archives.
 However, it will still overwrite with new erroneous versions.

-The most powerful use on an already existing archive (keydir outdir) is:
+The most powerful use (on an existing archive: keydir outdir) is:

 ```bash
 ncrpt -r -u -c indir keydir outdir
 ```

 This will recursively update and clean the archive so that it is as if freshly created from the current state of indir.
-This is convenient for backup purposes.
+This is convenient for backing up purposes.

 Summary: `ncrpt` (encrypt with vowels left out) executes the tasks of data type analysis, optimal compression selection, compression, key generation, key saving and encryption.
 Also recursive archiving and subsequent archive updating.

-`dcrpt [-h][-q][-r][-v] indir keydir outdir`
+### `dcrpt [-h][-q][-r][-v] indir keydir outdir`

 is the conceptual inverse of `ncrpt`, although it is simpler.
 Its operations are carried out in  the reverse order.
 It reads from indir the encrypted files previously created by `ncrpt` and it also reads their associated keys from `keydir`.
 They are paired up by their filenames.
 So, never rename an encrypted file, unless you rename its corresponding key file as well!
 The two directories must always match.